oegea/adp/README.md

 ```
 *Values are provided as examples.*

 Once the UPDATE CLIENT receives the response, it will MUST check that the value of the "protocolVersion" parameter matches with the APPLICATION SERVICE protocol version.

+To perform the protocol version checking, the UPDATE CLIENT MAY get the APPLICATION SERVICE protocol version by performing the same HTTPS request than the described in "UPDATE CLIENT configuration" operation.

 If one of the actors is using a different ADP version, or an ADP version not implemented by the UPDATE CLIENT, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.

-To perform the protocol version checking, the UPDATE CLIENT MAY get the APPLICATION SERVICE protocol version by performing the same HTTPS request than the described

 Note that the UPDATE CLIENT MAY use any desired mechanism to retrieve credentials, in case that authentication is required by the UPDATE AUTHORITY.
 The way the credentials can be retrieved or asked to the end-user is out of the scope of this document.